 Assistance needs due to armed conflict and frequent natural disasters include food, healthcare, and protection.?
-With the increase in the number of people internally displaced by conflict and the influx of returnees, shelter and WASH needs have increased significantly.
+With the increase in the number of people internally displaced by conflict and the influx of returnees from Pakistan and Iran in the year 2016, shelter and WASH needs have increased significantly.
 9.3 million people are in need of humanitarian assistance.?However, the high level of insecurity constrains access.?

 INFORM measures Afghanistan’s risk of humanitarian crisis and disaster to be very high, at 7.8/10.
 Afghanistan’s hazard is of particular concern, at 8.8/10.?